 What is coral bleaching

-Many types of coral have a special symbiotic relationship with a tiny marine algae (zooxanthallae) that live inside corals' tissue and are very efficient food producers that provide up to 90 per cent of the energy corals require to grow and reproduce.
+Many types of coral have a special symbiotic relationship with a tiny marine algae (zooxanthellae) that live inside corals' tissue and are very efficient food producers that provide up to 90 per cent of the energy corals require to grow and reproduce.

-If conditions return to normal, corals can regain their zooxanthallae, return to their normal colour and survive.
+If conditions return to normal, corals can regain their zooxanthellae, return to their normal colour and survive.
 However, this stress is likely to cause decreased coral growth and reproduction, and increased susceptibility to disease.

 Bleached corals often die if the stress persists.
 Coral reefs that have high rates of coral death following bleaching can take many years or decades to recover.

 What causes coral bleaching